ManjunathaSM/ManjunathaSM/README.md

 - 👋 Hi, I’m @ManjunathaSM
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python and NodeJs
+- 🌱 I’m currently learning NodeJs
 - 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me manjunath22691@gmail.com